immunogenomics/inflamedtissue_covid19_reference/README.md

 `data/` has metadata and R files with processed data ready for analysis.

-`code/` has code for our integrative pipeline, analysis, and figures:
+`code/` has code for our integrative pipeline, analysis, and figures.

-+ Linear model to model HTO single-cell macrophage data for different conditions: `code/mac_stimuli_linear_model.ipynb`
+## Raw data download

+Upon acceptance, all single-cell hashtag sequencing data from human blood-derived macropahges  will be made available on GEO.

 Send us an email if you have any questions!